 The 2009 Oris ProDiver Chronograph (ref.
 01 674 7630 7154-Set) is one of those intimidatingly large beasts that are supposed to be more than a luxury accessory for a successful person.
 Offered in a huge 51 mm x 22 mm stainless steel body and boasting a water-resistance rating of whole 1000 meters (I frankly can’t imagine a scenario where a $4600 professional diving tool can be used to its full potential when it comes to its ability to withstand pressure,) it’s more than a mere diving tool; it’s more than a banal self-defense weapon: This new member of the ProDiver family is a personal statement!

 Looking for the big one?
 Well, looks like the new ProDiver Chronograph 51mm maybe just the right size for you.

-The “professional” diving tool was revealed in June 2009 and has a good chance to become a hit among diving enthusiasts that are tired from the omnipresent Rolex Submariners and Sea-Dwellers as well as the mildly overpriced Omega Seamaster divers.
+The “professional” diving tool has a good chance to become a hit among diving enthusiasts that are tired from the omnipresent Rolex Submariners and Sea-Dwellers as well as the mildly overpriced Omega Seamaster divers.

 Besides an impressive water resistance rating of 1000m, this new timepiece from Oris also features their patent-pending proprietary Rotation Safety System that effectively protects the scratch-proof ceramic bezel from being accidentally rotated thus putting its owner’s life in danger.

 According to the company, to turn the bezel counterclockwise, you need to first lift its outer part.
 Almost like it is done in child-proof packaging, but in the opposite direction, I guess.

 The titanium case also sports an automatic helium-escape valve that prevents the sapphire crystal from popping out during fast decompression, watertight screw-in push-pieces, and winding crown, and it comes with a spare rubber strap that you can easily put in place of the original titanium bracelet.

 Its huge case, which is 51mm in diameter and whooping almost 21 millimeters thick, has enough interior space to provide room for a small nuclear fission reactor, not to mention the Oris Caliber 674 movement, which is based on the time-proven ETA Valjoux 7750 natural-born chronograph engine.